mattermost/mattermost-load-test-ng/docs/coverage.md

 If a new action is implemented make sure to add it to the [list of executed actions](https://github.com/mattermost/mattermost-load-test-ng/blob/c76063def0b36d61c0467e18357cf4cca969fe8a/loadtest/control/simulcontroller/controller.go#L106).

+The value chosen for the `frequency` field should be the result of an informed decision based on data from the Community server.
+Check this tutorial to understand how to do it.

 #### Note

 If an added action only works on newer server versions make sure to set the `minVersion` field in [`userAction`](https://github.com/mattermost/mattermost-load-test-ng/blob/c76063def0b36d61c0467e18357cf4cca969fe8a/loadtest/control/simulcontroller/actions.go#L23) to the minimum supported server version.